 Tickets to the Robot Restaurant are priced at JPY8,000 per person.
 The Robot Restaurant is entertaining, but it’s not worth paying full sticker price for, especially when there are myriad discount ticket options out there.

 The Robot Restaurant usually fills every show, so showing up shortly before showtime to purchase tickets isn’t going to guarantee seats.
-We suggest purchasing Robot Restaurant tickets in advance from Klook, which offers 30-35% off the standard ticket price.
+We suggest purchasing Robot Restaurant tickets in advance from GoVoyagin or Klook, which offer 30-35% off the standard ticket price.

 There are four showtimes daily: